hbs-rcs/large_data_in_R/index.md

 copies of the data, and while it does try to avoid unnecessary duplication this process can be unpredictable.
 At a minimum you can remove or avoid storing intermediate results you don’t need and take care not to make copies of your data structures unless you have to.
-This is technique #5

 ### Technique summary